 At best, this only leads to a drop in ad revenue for Facebook.
 At worst, users start to panic and leave the platform – or even worse, Facebook is forced to pay hefty fines and change its policies to avoid further government regulation.
 But up until very recently, lawsuits haven’t been a problem they need to deal with on an international scale.

-The constant addiction to checking our social media every few minutes.
-Facebook has created a negative culture in which we are constantly trying to keep up with what everyone else is doing, leading to a stress and anxiety epidemic.
+Facebook has created a negative culture in which we constantly try to keep up with what everyone else is doing, leading to a stress and anxiety epidemic.

 Research shows that the average person spends over an hour per day on Facebook scrolling through their newsfeeds, liking posts or pictures, etc., despite having already spent eight hours staring at the screen during work hours.
 This discrepancy leads many people to feel they never have enough time in the day because they’re stuck on social media instead of actually living their lives!